inaim/cardano-node/doc/reference/shelley-genesis.md

                            Filepath of the update proposal.
   --out-file FILE          Output filepath of the JSON TxBody.
   -h,--help                Show this help text

+Available commands:
+  tx-in                    The input transaction(s) as TxId#TxIx where TxId is
+                           the transaction hash and TxIx is the index.
+                           Optionally specify a script witness. mint                     Mint multi-asset value(s) with the multi-asset cli syntax.
+Optionally specifiy a script witness. certificate-file         Filepath of the certificate.
+This encompasses all types of certificates (stake pool certificates, stake key certificates etc).
+Optionally specify a script witness. withdrawal               The reward withdrawal as StakeAddress+Lovelace where StakeAddress is the Bech32-encoded stake address
+                           followed by the amount in Lovelace.
+Optionally specify a script witness.
 ```

 Yes, this is a very inconvenient way to build transactions, but at least you'll